 The brand’s solution?
 Get that gear out of the storage bins and out into the mountains by setting up a buy-back and resale program.
 It’s good news for the planet, and for those of us who will finally be able to afford Arc’teryx’s top-shelf—but also top-priced—gear.

-On June 18, Arc’teryx launched its first-ever gear-recycling hub, called Rock Solid, where people can buy and sell used Arc’teryx gear.
+Earlier this summer, Arc’teryx launched its first-ever gear-recycling hub, called Rock Solid, where people can buy and sell used Arc’teryx gear.
 Those with apparel, packs, and newer footwear to sell can do so at the Rock Solid portal (or at any Arc'teryx brand store in the U.S.) for a flat fee—20 percent of the original retail price for each item, paid in the form of an Arc'teryx gift card.
 The used gear will be washed and then resold at rocksolid.arcteryx.com, keeping the gear where it belongs—in the field, and not the back of our closet—and thereby helping both Arc'teryx and its customers mitigate their environmental impacts.

 Rock Solid is part of a larger effort at Arc’teryx, says Lawson.
 “We are approaching sustainability as a call for innovation—from product initiatives like adopting polymer-dyed yarn using drastically less water and energy, to operational efforts to drive energy efficiency on our sewing lines, to retail events where we teach customers how to increase garment life with proper care.”

 The name of the used-gear portal is itself a form of recycling: Rock Solid was the brand’s original name in its first year of existence as a climbing harness maker in 1989, and it harks back to the brand’s original impetus to create better, longer-lasting gear.
 That baseline of durability is what makes the program possible, as does the company’s already robust gear repair program.